xames3/smart/docs/source/index.rst

 call yourself an SME (`Subject-matter expert`_) until you can teach it to those who likely know nothing about it (or very little), and are willing to entertain questions from people learning at that initial frame of reference.
 Thus began my journey into teaching.
-Although my approach of teaching has evolved over the past few years, adapting to the needs of my environment, students, and time.
+Although my approach of mentoring has evolved over the past few years, adapting to the needs of my environment, students, and time.